 12. An artist that paints events that come to life:

-- S/he doesn’t know the visions are prophetic
+- does—or does not—yet know the paintings are prophetic

 13. Gnomes come to life at night: